The Fulbright U.S. Student Program

 The Fulbright U.S. Student Program offers fellowships for U.S graduating college seniors, graduate students, young professionals, and artists to study, conduct research, and/or teach English abroad.
 In addition, Critical Language Enhancement Awards are available to grantees for study of critical need foreign languages before or during their grant period.

 During their grants, Fulbrighters will meet, work, live with and learn from the people of the host country, sharing daily experiences.
 The program facilitates cultural exchange through direct interaction on an individual basis in the classroom, field, home, and in routine tasks, allowing the grantee to gain an appreciation of others’ viewpoints and beliefs, the way they do things, and the way they think.
 Through engagement in the community, the individual will interact with their hosts on a one-to-one basis in an atmosphere of openness, academic integrity, and intellectual freedom, thereby promoting mutual understanding.
-Grant lengths and dates vary by country.
-Please consult the specific country summary for details.

 To participate in the Fulbright U.S. Student Program, the applicant must be a U.S. citizen and have: